-(iv) Depreciation
+(v) Depreciation

 Depreciation is charged to the consolidated income statement on a straight-line basis over the estimated useful lives of each part of an item of property, plant and equipment.
 Land is not depreciated.
-The following estimated useful lives are subject to finalizing the purchase price accounting:
+The estimated useful lives are as follows:

-Buildings 10 - 40 years
+Buildings 30 - 40 years

 Plant and machinery 2 - 40 years

-Office equipment and vehicles 3 - 10 years
+Office equipment, vehicles and other 3 - 10 years